 Travel credit cards are great, but it can’t be all take and no give.
 To pay for the sign-up bonuses and excellent benefits, banks charge annual fees for most travel credit cards.

-Many travel credit cards have annual fees or $99 or less.
-However, multiple premium credit cards have launched in the last couple of years that have annual fees ranging from $350 to $550.
+Many travel credit cards have annual fees of $99 or less.
+However, multiple premium credit cards have been launched in the last couple of years that have annual fees ranging from $350 to $550.
 That is a lot of money!

 First Year’s Annual Fee Waived